 For strong bones and teeth, muscle and nerve function.
-Calcium has also been shown to be beneficial for weight management.
 Crickets have as much calcium as milk, making them the perfect non-dairy source of calcium.

 Water (in litres) and feed (in grams) required to produce 1Kg of each